 Most women and men have a strong interest in procreation and parenthood.

 Most men and women have a very strong desire to be in love with each other.

-Do you have a stereotypic view of yourself?
+Do you have a sexual stereotype of yourself?

 Sadly, men and women buy into the stereotypic views of themselves.
 As a result they are not only the victims of these prejudices but they are co-conspirators in perpetuating the very attitudes that are destructive to them and limit them in their lives and their relationships.
 Men buy into the belief that they are stronger, bigger and better while women buy into the belief that they are weaker, frailer and less.
 They bring these distortions into their relationship so that the man gets to be the hero and the woman gets to be saved.

 Unfortunately for all parties concerned, men and women must then conduct their lives to preserve these illusions.
 He must be the best all of the time.
 He cannot falter, be fearful or insecure.
 She must be submissive and less.
 She cannot be powerful, self-sufficient or independent.
 Men and women must manipulate each other in order to preserve these illusions.